entur/design-system/README.md

 You can also specify the name of the new package if you want - like `yarn new-package swirler`.

+Once this function is done, you'll want to visit the `packages/<your-new-package>/src` folder, and start implementing.

+You will document the component via an MDX file in the `docs`-folder.
+This will also let you get some visual feedback while developing your component.

 ## Contributing

 This project follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) specification.
 This lets us create new version numbers and change logs based on commit messages, instead of spending time on doing it manually.